Discreet Music: Recording

 The A-side of the album is a thirty-minute piece originally intended as a background drone for guitarist Robert Fripp to play over in a series of concerts.
 Eno set up a synthesizer with built-in memory along with a tape delay system, but was immediately interrupted: "people started knocking on the door, and I was answering the phone and adjusting all this stuff as it ran.
 I almost made that without listening to it.
 It was really automatic music."
 The liner notes contain a diagram of how this piece was created.
 It begins with two melodic phrases of different lengths played back from a synthesizer's digital recall system.
-(The equipment used in this case was an EMS Synthi AKS, which had a then-exotic, built-in digital sequencer.)
+The equipment used in this case was an EMS Synthi AKS, which had a then-exotic, built-in digital sequencer.
 This signal is then run through a graphic equaliser to occasionally change its timbre.
 It is then run through an echo unit before being recorded onto a tape machine.
 The tape runs to the take-up reel of a second machine, and the output of that machine is fed back into the first tape machine which records the overlapped signals.
 The next day, Fripp visited and Eno accidentally played the piece back at half-speed, thinking that "it was probably one of the best things I’d ever done and I didn’t even realize I was doing it at the time."

 The second half of the album consists of three related pieces, collectively titled "Three Variations on the Canon in D Major by Johann Pachelbel", performed by the Cockpit Ensemble, and conducted and co-arranged by Gavin Bryars.
+Bryars later wrote that "the Cockpit Ensemble" was a "catchall name" for the hired studio musicians, as many did not wish to be credited.
 Eno described the music as the result of a self-generating, self-regulating system, with the input to the system taking the form of two- or four-measure fragments of Pachelbel's canon, and the system being the performers with a set of instructions.
 Each variation involves a different way of manipulating and overlaying the musical fragments.
 In the first piece, "Fullness of Wind", the players' tempos are decreased, with the rate of decrease being related to the relative pitch of the instruments, so that lower instruments are slowest.
 In the second piece, "French Catalogues", groups of notes are associated with time-related directions from different parts of the score.
 The third piece, "Brutal Ardour", presents the players with sequences of notes that are related but of different lengths.
 The titles of these pieces were derived from inaccurate French-to-English translations of the liner notes of a version of Pachelbel's Canon performed by the orchestra of Jean-Francois Paillard.